JereKuusela/valheim-infinity_hammer/publish/README.md

 Some commands have coordinates as their parameters.
 These can be set with hammer/hoe by using commands `hammer_command` or `hoe_command`.

-For example using `hammer_command hammer 10 from=x,z,y` would select every object within 10 meters of the hovered position.
+For example using `hammer_command hammer circle=10 from=x,z,y` would select every object within 10 meters of the hovered position.

-The radius can be modified by using shift + mousewheel, when using `hammer_command hammer r from=x,z,y` (10 changed to r).
+The radius can be modified by using shift + mousewheel, when using `hammer_command hammer circle=r from=x,z,y` (10 changed to r).
 This also makes the mod highlight the affected area!
-For less typing you can use the lias `hammer_area`.
+For less typing you can use the alias `hammer_area`.

 This command can be added to the menu with `hammer_add hammer_area`.
 It's recommended to always test commands first before adding them.